Eadwyn-World/website/pages/ead.md

 **EAD** (Eadwyn Autonomous Domain), the living currency born from the *World of Eadwyn* — a universe where nature and technology grow together.
 Here, every token breathes.
 Every trade regenerates.
 Every holder becomes a **Catalyst**, shaping the next evolution of civilization.

-EAD isn’t just a meme coin — it’s a **movement** of creators, architects, and innovators turning digital energy into a force for renewal.
+EAD isn’t just a coin — it’s a **movement** of creators, architects, and innovators turning digital energy into a force for renewal.

 ---